-Interested in comparative religion and warmly interested in Asian religions, especially in Buddhism, he rejected Christianity, but also engaged in rather speculative theories about origins of religion, with strong emphasis on phallic elements, based on Indian liṅga worship.
+Furlong was interested in comparative religion and warmly interested in Asian religions, especially in Buddhism.
+He rejected Christianity, but also engaged in rather speculative theories about origins of religion, with strong emphasis on phallic elements, based on Indian liṅga worship.
 His will (1901) established the James G. Forlong Fund of R.A.S.